 Please note that all students enrolled for degree programs at the University of Virginia are subject to the University's hard waiver insurance requirements.

-If the J-1 Exchange Visitor will be employed by the University of Virginia and will be eligible for health insurance as part of the benefits package provided by the University the employee must choose between either the VALUE or CHOICE programs.
-The BASIC program does NOT meet the US government requirements for coverage.
+If the J-1 Exchange Visitor will be employed by the University of Virginia and will be eligible for health insurance as part of the benefits package provided by the University the employee can only choose the CHOICE program.
+The BASIC and VALUE programs do NOT meet the US government requirements for coverage due to the high deductible levels.
+In addition, if the employment start date is anything other than the first of the month the insurance will not become effective until the 1st of the following month.
+The employee will need to obtain appropriate insurance to cover the gap in health insurance from the start of employment until UVa's insurance becomes effective.